Chriscodinglife/get-started-with-lua/README.md

-# Cheat Sheet for Creating Scenes and Scene Items Functions
+# Cheat Sheet for Creating Scenes and Scene Items Functions in Lua

-## Using a custom interface with a simple Lua Script inside OBS Studio
+## Creating A Custom Interface With A Simple Lua Script Inside OBS Studio

 ![Example Gif](media/example.gif)